 When you’re commissioning a new website for your accountancy practice, it’s easy to end up focusing on the showy, brand-focused headline sections like the homepage or ‘about us’.
 But individual service pages matter, too.
 Massively.

-As a senior account manager at PracticeWeb, I spend a lot of time working with our production team helping clients decide on the structure of new Horizon websites or, with my colleague David Fowler, guiding them through adding new pages to improve their Google ranking through SEO strategy.
+As a senior account manager at PracticeWeb, I spend a lot of time working with our production team helping clients decide on the structure of new websites for accountants, with our in-house SEO expert, guiding them through adding new pages to improve their Google ranking through SEO strategy.

 That means I’ve also spent a lot of time explaining to our clients what service pages are, what they’re for and the best ways to approach them.